Recreation

 - Do not transport fish, other animals or plants between water bodies.
 Release caught fish, other animals and plants only into the waters from which they came.

 Overnight camping is available at Lake Waramaug State Park.
 Over 70 wooded and open sites overlook the Lake, with concession, dumping station, bathrooms and showers.
 No pets allowed.
-Campsite reservationsare required, and cost $13 per night, plus a processing fee.
+Campsite reservations are required; see the State website for rates.
 The campground office is located at 30 Lake Waramaug Road, New Preston (northwest corner of the Lake).
 Call 860-868-0220 (seasonal number) or 860-424-3200.

 - Canoe and kayak rentals are available.
 Follow canoe & kayak safety rules.

-- Lake Waramaug is included in the Connecticut state bike map, shown at right.
+- Lake Waramaug is a popular circuit for bicyclists.
 Roads around the lake are narrow, so when biking, remain in single file to maximize safety for all road users.
 Parking is available at the State Park or with appropriate permits, at the town beaches.

-- For information about organized sports and recreation activities for adults and children, check out:
+- For information about organized sports and recreation activities for adults and children, check out the Washington Parks & Recreation schedule.

-Kent Parks & Recreation- The Lake Waramaug Triathalon and other competitive events are held throughout the year around and on the lake.
+- The Hopkins Vineyard Triathalon at Lake Waramaug and other competitive events are held throughout the year around and on the lake.